 How are Scallops Cooked?

 Large sea scallops will get a nice crust on them when pan seared.
 Sea scallops can be fried, broiled or grilled for delicious results.
+For a special occasion, I like to make Coquilles Saint Jacques with large scallops.
+It's a wonderful French scallop dish that is not very hard to make.
 The smaller bay scallops can be sauteed or put in soups in stews.
 I also love them in this Scallop Fried Rice dish.

 Both size scallops are good with pasta or rice.
 Scallops are best when they are not overcooked as they can get tough.
 They should have a just-right crispy exterior with a soft texture on the inside.
 The best way to get a perfect pan sear on scallops is to dry them with paper towels before cooking.
 Just a touch of olive oil and some seasoning are all you need to create a wonderful scallop dish.